Certified randomness in tight space: Methods

+We compute the on-chip phases that should be applied in order to maximally violate the CHSH inequality and explain how to calibrate the voltages accordingly.
+Alice and Bob each control an interferometer (see Fig.\ \ref{subfig:chip_scheme}) consisting in a phase $\psi$, followed by a symmetric beamsplitter, a phase $\phi$ and a second symmetric beamsplitter.
+Their interferometer is described by the unitary matrix

+A possible choice of measurement bases that maximally violates the CHSH inequality is described in Table~\ref{table:context_table}.
+With this choice, when Alice's measurement basis is $x=0$, we can measure the HOM visibility of the photons by recording the photon coincidences on her outputs.
+Indeed, for that basis, her interferometer behaves like a symmetric beamsplitter.

-\paragraph*{CHSH inequality value computation.}
+\subsection{CHSH inequality value computation}

-A "behaviour" for a CHSH inequality violation experiment is a table containing four columns, one for each measurement context $(x,y)$, and the observed probability of each coincidence result $(a,b)$ on the corresponding row.
-For $V_\text{HOM}=\SI{93}{\%}$, which characterizes our single photon source, the expected behaviour is (see Appendix \ref{app:ExpChsh_hom}) \\
+A behaviour for a CHSH Bell test can be described by a table containing four columns, one for each measurement context $(x,y)$, and the observed probability of each coincidence result $(a,b)$ on the corresponding row.
+For $V_\text{HOM}=\SI{93}{\%}$, which characterizes our single photon source, the expected behaviour is (see Sup.\ III.C):

 From the $\SI{3.2e5}{}$ test rounds of our 94.5-hour-long randomness generation experiment, we construct the following observed behaviour: